View INSTANT Quotes

 By using the annuitization method, you can rest assured that your payments will be taken care of in accordance with the SEPP regulation.
 This method offers account holders a fixed annual payout, which is usually somewhere between the highest and lowest amount the account owner can withdraw.

 Be careful.
-Making withdrawals from a qualified retirement account should be done only as a last resort and should only be done with the support of experienced insurance professionals and financial advisors.
+Making withdrawals from a qualified retirement account should be done with the support of an experienced financial advisor and your CPA.
 The IRS has established exceptions for certain circumstances, like disability or illness.
 If you don’t fit into any of the other categories of exceptions, then you may be able to use rule 72(t) if you have no other options.

 Who Should Consider Taking Rule 72t Payments?

-As was mentioned early on in this article, individuals who’ve come to the realization that their qualified retirement plan(s) will be severely impacted by the tax liability when it comes time to withdraw the funds for retirement, are typically better off funding a LIRP with taxable retirement funds.
+As was mentioned early on in this article, individuals who’ve realized that their qualified retirement plan(s) will be severely impacted by the tax liability when it comes time to withdraw the funds for retirement can benefit from funding an IUL Policy with taxable retirement funds.

 Generally, this method is only recommended when after-tax money is simply not available to properly fund an Indexed Universal Life Insurance policy that will not be subject to typical government constraints and can deliver a tax-exempt income stream for retirement.

-An experienced insurance or financial professional can illustrate for you how to withdraw funds from your LIRP without the tax liability that comes with a typical qualified retirement plan.
-Complete the form on this page to get started.
+An experienced insurance advisor can illustrate how to withdraw funds from your qualified retirement plan and avoid the 10% IRS penalty.
+Use our IUL calculator on this page to get started.